Stingray & Reef Shark Snorkel by kayak or boat

 Black Tipped Reef Sharks

 Black tipped reef sharks make for exciting snorkeling.
-They look dangerous, but they don’t attack humans.
+These sharks look dangerous, but they don’t attack humans.
 In the water that day there were 6 black tipped reef sharks circling us ominously.
 The closest they ever came was about 5 feet away.
 The guide did not feed them, but they looked for leftover scraps from the stingray feedings.
 The guide warned us not to touch them.
 He said that years ago the sharks stayed outside the reef and there were two parts to the excursion.
 When the sharks discovered the regular stingray feedings, they joined the show inside the reef.

 I always thought it would be exciting to swim with sharks.
 I wasn’t disappointed.
 The stingray reef shark snorkel was the highlight of my visit to Moorea.
+See more of my snorkel pics at Take That Vacation – Shark and Ray Tour.